Last Updated on

 The way we work has changed.
 Being able to access everything we need removes the barriers that were previously part of our working days.
 Whether you’re in the office, on the train or at home you can carry on the same with no obstacles.
 Cloud computing will also make any field based workers much more accessible.

 It’s also important to take note that the Cloud doesn’t just remove obstacles.
 It adds new things to your day too.
-Instead of everyone always having to be in the office for a meeting, things like Skype for Business give people greater flexibility in how they organise their time.
+Instead of everyone always having to be in the office for a meeting, things like Microsoft Teams give people greater flexibility in how they organise their time.

 3. The Right Version

 As previously mentioned, using the subscription payment model allows you to always have the most up-to-date versions of your services.
 For example, if you have invested in Office 365 you will always have the latest version of Office, no matter when your subscription started.
 If all your applications are the same version across your business it makes so much easier for everyone.